Phase transitions at high and low densities for a rotating QCD matter from holography: First-order transitions for non-rotating matter

 \section{First-order transitions for non-rotating matter}

 The Hawking temperature is a function of $\mu$, $\omega l$, and $z_h$ together.
-The critical temperatures of deconfinement for rotating matter of a given density can be computed once the critical horizons are known.
+The critical temperatures for deconfinement of rotating matter at a given density can be computed once the critical horizons are known.
 Using Eqs. \eqref{HTrot} and \eqref{qmu}, its dimensionless version in Andreev's exact soft wall model reads

 For the case without rotation, we must perform the numerical analysis of the equation